 On this scheme of things, a king is but a man; a queen is but a woman; a woman is but an animal; and an animal not of the highest order. . . .
 On the scheme of this barbarous philosophy, which is the offspring of cold hearts and muddy understandings, and which is as void of solid wisdom, as it is destitute of all taste and elegance, laws are to be supported only by their terrors, and by the concern, which each individual may find in them, from his own private speculations, or even spare to them from his own private interests.
 In the groves of their academy, at the end of every vista, you see nothing but the gallows. . . .
 When the old feudal and chivalrous spirit of Fealty, which, by freeing kings from fear, freed both kings and subjects from the precautions of tyranny, shall be extinct in the minds of men, plots and assassinations will be anticipated by preventive murder and preventive confiscation, and that long roll of grim and bloody maxims, which form the political code of all power, not standing on its own honor, and the honor of those who are to obey it.
 Kings will be tyrants from policy when subjects are rebels from principle. . . .

 To make a government requires no great prudence.
-Settle the seat of power; teach obedience: and the work is done.
-To give Freedom is still more easy.
-It is not necessary to guide; and only requires to let go the rein.
-But to form a free government; that is, to temper together these opposite elements of liberty and restraints in one consistent work, requires much thought, deep reflection, a sagacious, powerful, and combining mind.
-This identifying to those who take the lead in the National Assembly.
+Settle the seat of power; teach obedience and the work is done.
+To give freedom is still more easy.
+It is not necessary to guide; it only requires to let go the rein.
+But to form a free government; that is, to temper together these opposite elements of liberty and restraint in one consistent work, requires much thought, deep reflection, a sagacious, powerful, and combining mind.
+This I do not find in those who take the lead in the National Assembly.
 Perhaps they are not so miserably deficient as they appear.
 I rather believe it.
 It would put them below the common level of human understanding.
-But when the leaders choose to make themselves bidders at an auction of popularity, their talents, and the construction of the state, will be of no service.
+But when the leaders choose to make themselves bidders at an auction of popularity, their talents, in the construction of the state, will be of no service.
 They will become flatterers instead of legislators; the instruments, not the guides, of the people.
 If any of them should happen to propose a scheme of liberty, soberly limited, and defined with proper qualifications, he will be immediately outbid by his competitors, who will produce something more splendidly popular.
 Suspicions will be raised of his fidelity to his cause.
-Moderation will be stigmatized as the virtue of cowards; and compromise as the prudence of traders; until, in hopes of preserving the credit which may enable him to temper, and moderate, on some occasions, the popular leader is obliged to become active in propagating doctrines, and establishing powers, that will afterwards defeat any sober purpose at which he ultimately might have aimed.
+Moderation will be stigmatized as the virtue of cowards; and compromise as the prudence of traitors; until, in hopes of preserving the credit which may enable him to temper, and moderate, on some occasions, the popular leader is obliged to become active in propagating doctrines, and establishing powers, that will afterwards defeat any sober purpose at which he ultimately might have aimed. . . .